-- Does study in USA for international students give good career progression?
+- Does studying in the US for international students give them good career progression?

-- Why should I study Masters in USA ?
+- Why should I study master’s degree in the US?
 Any specific reasons?

-- Am I looking to just get job after MS or do something more like PhD in US?
+- Am I looking to just get a job after MS or do something more like Ph.D. in the US?

-- What are the impacts of Recession on F1 students in US for Funding, Jobs, etc ?
+- What are the impacts of the recession on F1 students in the US for Funding, Jobs, etc.?

-There can be many questions similar in your mind and you should ask yourself, Why? and again Why?
-It is lot of time commitment and money too.
-But, two years of your valuable life.
-In this article, we are looking only at the goals for studying in USA and not finances.
-We will talk about financial situation in future articles.
+There can be many such questions similar to above, where you should ask yourself, Why? and again Why?
+It is a lot of time commitment and money too.
+It is two years of your valuable life.
+In this article, we are focusing on the goals for studying in the US and not finances.

-Typically, study in US for international students is driven by either of the two major objectives.
+Most international students are driven by either of the below two major objectives.

-- Either passion to study and get into career of their choice or do research.
+- Passion to study and get into the career of their choice or do research.

 - Get a nice paying job after MS/ MBA and make those dream dollars and live the “American Dream!”